Nursing Schools in Iowa: Campus & Online Programs (2026)

 Find Your Nursing Program in Iowa

-How We Ranked Nursing Schools in Iowa
+How We Evaluate Nursing Schools in Iowa

-Accreditation status (25%) is non-negotiable: we only include schools accredited by ACEN or CCNE, or regionally accredited programs with state board approval.
-Acceptance rate (20%) reflects program selectivity — more competitive programs often produce stronger graduate outcomes.
-Program variety (15%) rewards schools offering multiple degree levels, from LPN certificates to doctoral programs.
-Finally, value (5%) considers tuition relative to regional salary expectations.
+Accreditation is non-negotiable: we only include schools accredited by ACEN or CCNE, or regionally accredited programs with state board approval.
+We also consider acceptance rate (program selectivity), program variety across degree levels (LPN through doctoral), and value relative to regional salary expectations.
+Where a school has not yet reported outcome data, we show it without inventing a number.

 What to Look for in a Iowa Nursing School